Valve admits that they no longer care about quality on Steam

 It also means that the games we allow onto the Store will not be a reflection of Valve’s values, beyond a simple belief that you all have the right to create & consume the content you choose.
 The two points above apply to all of us at Valve as well.
 If you see something on Steam that you think should not exist, it’s almost certain that someone at Valve is right there with you.

-So Valve, serious question here, what the fuck is wrong with you?
+So Valve, serious question here, what the heck is wrong with you?
 This dogmatic adherence to spineless “centrism” is not only cowardly, but also dangerous.
 Opening the floodgates for political extremists to spread propaganda, and then washing your hands of any blame is not how you create a hospitable and welcoming service for gamers both new and old.
 Valve is openly allowing bigoted and otherwise offensive games onto the platform to make a profit, and then claiming moral superiority by saying that the games they host don’t reflect their values.

 So Valve, when your storefront is awash in thinly veiled religious extremism, Fascist imagery and overt racism, what bullshit excuse are you going to trot out then?
 Because the storefront already buried under garbage games, it’s only a matter of time until the worst part of these changes comes to fruition.
 By the way, this is already a problem in Steam groups.